 She has won teaching prizes and, aside from her graduate teaching duties, has taught or guided in many diverse settings as the Bloomfield Science Museum, the Bonn Physics Show, and at gender education workshops.

 While working on his PhD, Dr. Azencot had the honor of collaborating with researchers at École Polytechnique in France, Göttingen University in Germany, and the University of Bonn in Germany.
 He has received multiple awards, most notably the Adams fellowship, awarded yearly to about 10 Israeli PhD students across all fields.

-Colleagues are impressed by his deep mathematical understanding and his ability to explain abstract concepts clearly.
-Not surprisingly, he also has an outstanding teaching record.
+Dr. Cohen’s deep mathematical understanding and his ability to explain abstract concepts clearly have made him a valued colleage, and also led to an outstanding teaching record.
 He was the lead teaching assistant for a new course, “Computer Vision,” at the Hebrew University.
 The course ran for four years and grew from 30 students to around 100 in the fourth year.
 Dr. Cohen organized the course and was responsible for the other teaching assistants who taught in it.
 He was ranked among the top five teaching assistants of his department.

 Dr. Gokhman’s work on methylation in ancient hominins shows that it is largely similar to that in humans, but the differences that exist seem to be related to differing lifestyles and physiologies.
 For instance, our vocal tract has gone through a particularly rapid evolution that is not shared by archaic human groups.
 This work was published in Science, and was covered by more than 200 science and news websites.

 During his graduate studies, Dr. Gokhman served as scientific coordinator of the Alpha program for high-school matriculation projects, which allows gifted high-school students to delve into scientific research.